Reportyy/reportyy-client-csharp/README.md

 1. Open the Solution Explorer.
 2. Right-click on a project within your solution.
 3. Click on *Manage NuGet Packages...*
-4. Click on the *Browse* tab and search for "Stripe.net".
+4. Click on the *Browse* tab and search for "Reportyy.net".
-5. Click on the Stripe.net package, select the appropriate version in the right-tab and click *Install*.
+5. Click on the Reportyy.net package, select the appropriate version in the right-tab and click *Install*.

 ## Documentation
 Please see the [Reportyy API documentation](https://docs.reportyy.com/quickstart) for more information.

 ## Usage

+[Create an account](https://reportyy.com/) and create a PDF template from the dashboard.

 ```csharp
 using Reportyy;